digital-index-of-middle-english-verse/dimev/docs/documentation.md

 ### Technical direction {#tech-dir-bibliography}

+- Regularize the content of `pubstmt` (this is done with help of the Python script `transform-Bibl.py`, in DIMEV's [sandbox repository])
 - Migrate to a standard format for bibliographic data
 - Supply, as content keywords for items in `Bibliography.xml`, the DIMEV item `id`s by which they are cited (i.e., backlink from modern bibliographic items to the verse item records that cite them)
 - Extract links to on-line facsimiles of manuscripts for separate treatment, probably within the data structure for manuscripts